vineelyalamarthy/org.eclipse.rap/releng/org.eclipse.rap.qx.build/readme.txt

 (Very) short manual on how to build qx.js/qx-debug.js from source.

-1. Obtain the desired qooxdoo version from SVN, we recommend to fetch it into your workspace.
-The code that is currently used by RAP resides in the qx-build/source folder.
+1. The code that is currently used by RAP resides in the source/ folder.
 2. Adjust the variables at the beginning of build-custom.sh to match the location of the just obtained qooxdoo source.
 3. Run build-custom.sh (requires Cygwin on Windows).